soroel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all users and their home directories
+display content of a file